 6. What can you contribute to the program and other cohort students, (such as how your (international) study and work experiences can contribute to other students’ learning, wellbeing, and sense of belonging, etc)?

-7. Please describe your willingness, competences, and experience in striving for social justice and equity (in a global context).
+7. Please describe your willingness, competences, and experience in striving for diversity, equity, and inclusion (in a global context).
 For example: your past and potential of serving people who suffer from poverty or discrimination in their society (such as poor people, women, persons with disabilities, ethnic and racial minorities, indigenous peoples, and other marginalized groups of people, etc.); your willingness and commitment to respect, to learn from, and to work with people with diverse cultural background; and your willingness and commitment to fight bias against people of color, women, ethnic minorities, and other marginalized groups of people.)